RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

 ##### 2.3 - Failing to stop a session

-When attempting to stop a session, but something goes wrong in the cleanup, the remote side should respond with some information about the failure.
-The session is still considered to be closed in such a scenario and messages can no longer be passed for this session.
+If something goes wrong while attempting to stop a session, the remote side should respond with some information about the failure.
+The session is still considered closed in such a scenario and messages can no longer be passed to this session.

 ```mermaid
 sequenceDiagram